-Fortified by our three tastings, we continued on our bikes to the Fish Point Provincial Nature Reserve.
+Fortified by our three wine tastings, we continued on our bikes to the Fish Point Provincial Nature Reserve.
 And what a delight it was.
-Nearly one sixth of Ontario’s plant species are found here – including prickly pear cactus, Hop trees and swamp rose mallow.
+Nearly one sixth of Ontario’s plant species are found here – including prickly pear cactus, hop trees and swamp rose mallow.

 I was thrilled to catch the tail end of the trilliums blooming.
 Masses of them carpeted the forest floor, turning from white to pink as they aged.